-In this 20 February 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on helpful criticism of others, evolutionary psychology, cheating on work questionnaires, cheating on taxes, government secrets, bribing government officials, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 20 February 2011, I answered questions on helpful criticism of others, evolutionary psychology, cheating on work questionnaires, cheating on taxes, government secrets, bribing government officials, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now